커피좋아

 Pixabay

 Hello everyone!
-The opening of the professional baseball season is just around the corner!
+The opening of professional baseball is just around the corner!
 I think many of you have been waiting for this day.
-But did you know that an AI umpire system is being introduced for the first time this year, in the 2024 season?
-AI umpires have been used in Korea in high school baseball and the second-tier Futures League.
-It is the first time in the world that it is being used in a higher league, so it is attracting a lot of attention.
+But did you know that the AI umpire system will be introduced starting this 2024 season?
+The AI umpire has been used in high school baseball and the Futures League in Korea.
+This is the first time it has been used in a major league worldwide, attracting a lot of attention.

 ABS System

-The AI umpire that KBO will be using is the ABS (Automatic Ball-Strike Judging System).
-It automatically determines whether the ball thrown by the pitcher is a ball or a strike.
-It sets the strike zone based on the batter using cameras and tracks the ball to determine whether it is a strike.
-This judgment result is then transmitted to the human umpire through an earphone, and the human umpire makes the announcement.
+The AI umpire that the KBO will use is the ABS (Automatic Ball-Strike Judgment System).
+It automatically judges whether the ball thrown by the pitcher is a ball or a strike.
+It sets the strike zone based on the batter through a camera and tracks the ball to determine whether it's a strike.
+This judgment result is then conveyed to the human umpire through an earphone, and the human umpire makes the call.

-The reason behind the introduction of the AI umpire system is the controversy surrounding misjudgments.
-Baseball is a sport where umpires are heavily involved in the game, and a certain degree of discretion is required from the umpire.
-If the umpire calls it a ball, then it is a ball, and if the umpire calls it a strike, then it is a strike.
-However, because the human eye is not perfect, there has always been controversy over umpire judgments.
-As a result of trial operation in high school baseball and the Futures League, the umpires agreed on the need for the system and it was decided to implement it.
+The background for the introduction of the AI umpire system is the controversy surrounding wrong calls.
+Baseball is a sport where umpires are heavily involved in the game, requiring a certain degree of discretion.
+If the umpire calls it a ball, it's a ball, and if they call it a strike, it's a strike.
+However, because human eyes are not perfect, there has always been controversy surrounding umpire calls.
+As a result of a pilot program in high school baseball and the Futures League, umpires also recognized the necessity, leading to its adoption.

 Pixabay